A map toolbar for your search and results pages.

 A score widget for your listing detail pages.

-Add location scoring to your map pages and your listing pages — with one script tag.
+Add location scoring to your map pages and your listing pages, all with one script tag.

 OpenStreetMap data covers every country on earth, wherever your listings are.

-One API works across all three map libraries — no need to rewrite your integration when changing libraries.
+One API works across all three map libraries, so you never need to rewrite your integration when changing libraries.

 Colors, position, opacity, category weights, and threshold: all via JSON config.